iama3191/Summer-kindness-camp/README.md

 1. Senior's Program focuses on seniors living in nursing homes.

-2. Protector's Program focuses on recycling and the environment.
+2. Earth's Program focuses on recycling and the environment.

 3. Animal's Program focuses on abandoned pets living in shelters.